missymlythe/Calculator/README.md

       •	Adding operators

-When we are creating the calculator logic of our own calculator, we experienced different challenges in different functions which are as follows:
+When we were creating the calculator logic of our own calculator, we experienced different challenges in different functions, which are as follows:

       •	Only 1 decimal every float